Yap Weng Wah: Significance

 The case of Yap made headlines in Singapore and brought shock to Singaporeans since its revelation.
 Furthermore, despite being in his early thirties, Yap still possessed boyish looks, and his youthful appearance had made it harder for people to believe that he was the one who had terrorized Singapore through his sexually perverse acts, adding to the sensationalism of the case.
-Due to the nature of Yap's crimes and his use of the Internet to prey on his victims, there were public advisement warnings (including by the government) made for all people to remind them that there is more to be done to educate young people and parents on online risks, in order to prevent similar crimes from happening again.
+Due to the nature of Yap's crimes and his use of the Internet to prey on his victims, there were public advisement warnings (including by the government) made for all people to remind them that there is more to be done to educate young people and parents of online risks, in order to prevent similar crimes from happening again.
 According to Singapore's national daily newspaper The Straits Times, Yap was one of the top ten people who made headlines nationwide in the year 2015.

-In July 2015, The Straits Times published a e-book titled Guilty As Charged: 25 Crimes That Have Shaken Singapore Since 1965, which included the Yap case as one of the top 25 crimes that shocked the nation since its independence in 1965.
-The book was borne out of collaboration between the Singapore Police Force and the newspaper itself.
+In July 2015, The Straits Times published an e-book titled Guilty As Charged: 25 Crimes That Have Shaken Singapore Since 1965, which included the Yap case as one of the top 25 crimes that shocked the nation since its independence in 1965.
+The book was borne out of a collaboration between the Singapore Police Force and the newspaper itself.
 The e-book was edited by ST News Associate editor Abdul Hafiz Abdul Samad.
-The paperback edition of the book was published and first hit the bookshelves in end-June 2017.
+The paperback edition of the book was published and first hit store bookshelves late in June 2017.
 The paperback edition first entered the ST bestseller list on 8 August 2017, a month after its publication.